Last Updated on November 7, 2022 by admin

-Content marketing has proven itself as a tried and true marketing strategy that can accomplish all of those things and more.
-For fintechs looking to gain long-term traction and an advantage over “noisy” competitors, content marketing can be the missing link to a truly successful marketing and growth strategy.
+Content marketing has proven itself as a tried and true marketing strategy.
+It can accomplish all of those things and more.
+Content marketing is the missing link for fintechs looking to gain long-term traction and an advantage over “noisy” competitors.
+It is an essential component to a truly successful marketing and growth strategy.
 As leaders in the realm of personal and business finance, these fintechs have the ability to use content to drive sales and to significantly rewire the way the world manages money.

-There are some great examples of fintech content marketing in action.
-Some fintech companies create strong content hubs, offering multi-media educational opportunities to prospective customers.
+There are some great fintech content marketing examples in action from which to learn.
+Some fintech companies create strong content hubs and offer multi-media educational opportunities to prospective customers.
 Others use compelling infographics to help customers understand the benefits in a clear, straightforward manner.
 One thing they all have in common is a focus on the customer and a mission to provide informational, relevant, and useful content.

 Not only does Blueleaf publish content regularly, but they publish helpful content.
 Articles are clustered around a specific problem that wealth management advisors face — providing in-depth insights about the problem itself and how advisors can solve the problem — as well as how Blueleaf can help.

-Another nice thing the Blueleaf blog does is to include clear calls to action (CTAs) within each blog post.
+The Blueleaf blog also includes clear calls to action (CTAs) within each blog post.
 The CTAs are relevant to the post itself; so, articles that outline an industry problem include CTAs to the article that features the solution.

 And every article includes links to other related articles at the bottom of the post.
 It’s a great way to direct readers to additional content that can be helpful.